tensorlakeai/indexify/docs/docs/integrations/langchain/python_langchain.md

     | StrOutputParser()
 )
 ```
-Pass in the retreiver created above into the chain so that langchain uses that for retreival.
+Pass in the retriever created above into the chain so that langchain uses that for retreival.

 ### Ask LLM Question
 ```python